ARSS: Taming Decoder-only Autoregressive Visual Generation for View Synthesis From Single View: Introduction

 \section{Introduction}

 World models~\citep{huang2024owl,zheng2024occworld} are internal, learned representations in AI systems that simulate the real world, allowing agents to understand, predict, and plan future events by modeling physical dynamics or spatial relationships.
-One of the important applications of world models is to explore and construct a 3D space given very sparse initial inputs.
-The task requires the system to generate high-quality and content-consistent novel views from an input image and pre-defined camera trajectories.
-In order to scale to large environments, the operation should be processed in a sequential and causal manner as the system synthesizes new views given the inputs and previously accumulated generations.
-Recent advances in diffusion model have significantly boosted the performance of novel view synthesis with sparse or even single input~\citep{ren2025gen3c,cao2025mvgenmaster,yu2024viewcrafter,zhou2025stable}.
-These models commonly generate full-sequence novel views simultaneously, which limits the possibility to extend the length of the sequence and achieve precise camera control.
+One important application of world models is to explore and construct a 3D space given very sparse initial inputs.
+This task requires the system to generate high-quality, content-consistent novel views from an input image and a pre-defined camera trajectory.
+To scale to large environments and long trajectories, it is desirable to process observations in a sequential and causal manner, synthesizing new views conditioned on both the inputs and previously accumulated generations.
+Recent advances in diffusion models have significantly boosted the performance of novel view synthesis from sparse or even single inputs~\citep{ren2025gen3c,cao2025mvgenmaster,yu2024viewcrafter,zhou2025stable}.
+However, many of these diffusion-based NVS methods generate target views jointly via iterative denoising in a high-dimensional latent space, which can make it less straightforward to impose a strictly causal structure along a camera path or to incrementally extend and reuse existing generations when the trajectory changes.

-The advent of autoregressive (AR) models in visual generation task~\citep{esser2021taming,sun2024autoregressive,yu2024randomized,pang2025randar,tian2024visual,wang2025parallelized} have shown promising results from modeling image synthesis as a sequential and causal process.
+The advent of autoregressive (AR) models in visual generation task~\citep{esser2021taming,sun2024autoregressive,yu2024randomized,pang2025randar,tian2024visual,wang2025parallelized} has shown promising results from modeling image synthesis as a sequential and causal process.
 These methods first utilize an image tokenizer to encode images into discrete tokens and then apply a GPT-style causal transformer for next-token prediction.
 While these methods demonstrate the feasibility of AR model in single-image visual generation, their applications in novel view synthesis have hardly been explored, as generating novel views require precise camera control and 3D spatial awareness.
-Inspired by these works, we believe that AR models have tremendous potentials as novel view synthesizer for world models that require construction of a large 3D space.
+Inspired by these works, we believe that AR models have the potential as novel view synthesizer for world models that require construction of a large 3D space.

 Therefore, in this work, we propose \textbf{A}uto\textbf{R}regressive Novel View \textbf{S}ynthesis from a \textbf{S}ingle Image (ARSS), a novel approach that applies the causal decoder-only transformers to generate novel views from a single image conditioned on a pre-defined camera trajectory.
 We aim at nesting sequential view generation into a next-token-prediction norm while preserving 3D spatial awareness.
 The process involves tokenizing the multi-view image sequences into discrete codes and maximize the likelihood of the current token given all previous tokens with an autoregressive transformer.
 However, the AR image generation pipeline has the following three problems: First, previous autoregressive visual generation relies on Vector-Quantization (VQ)~\citep{esser2021taming} for image tokenization.
 However, temporal consistency is hard to preserve if VQ is applied for independent per-frame tokenization.
 To address this issue, we adopt a video tokenizer~\citep{tang2024vidtok}, which incorporates both spaital and temporal encoding, to convert the multi-view image sequences into compact latent tokens.